-Tax questions.
-If you have a tax question not answered by this publication, check IRS.gov and How To Get Tax Help at the end of this publication.
+Getting answers to your tax questions.
+If you have a tax question not answered by this publication or the How To Get Tax Help section at the end of this publication, go to the IRS Interactive Tax Assistant page at IRS.gov/ Help/ITA where you can find topics by using the search feature or viewing the categories listed.